canonical/rt-tests-snap/README.md

 Some well-known issues:

-- `oslat` won't work on Raspberry Pi due to the lack of NUMA support on the SoC.
+- `oslat` won't work on Raspberry Pis due to the lack of NUMA support on the SoC.
 Refer to [#4](https://github.com/canonical/rt-tests-snap/issues/4).

 - `ssdd` only works if rt-tests is installed in devmode [devmode][devmode-url].
 Refer to [#12](https://github.com/canonical/rt-tests-snap/issues/12).